Duchcov: History

 The first written mention of Duchcov is from 1207, referring to the older name Hrabišín.
 The name of Duchcov is first mentioned in 1240.
 In the 14th century, Duchcov was a serf town surrounded by walls with three gates.
 In these times, the Romanesque Church of St. George and the Dominican monastery were in the town.
 At the turn of the 15th and 16th centuries, Duchcov became the seat of the estate owners, the Kaplíř of Sulevice family, and in the 16th century, the Lobkowicz family acquired Duchcov.
 By marrying a widow from the Lobkowicz family, the Wallenstein family acquired the town.

 A brewery was established in 1675.
 In 1763, the first coal mine was opened near the town.
 In the 19th century, Duchcov got industrial character.
 A sugar factory and a porcelain factory were established.
 In 1867, the railway was built, which enabled the rapid development of coal mining.
 Due to the influx of workers from the hinterland, the town with a German majority was transformed into a Czech town.

-Until 1918, Dux – Duchcov was part of Austria-Hungary, head of the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary.
 In 1918, Duchcov became a part of independent Czechoslovakia.
-In 1938, as a result of the Munich Agreement, the town was ceded to Nazi Germany and administered as part of Reichsgau Sudetenland.
+In 1938, as a result of the Munich Agreement, the town was ceded to Nazi Germany and administered as part of the Reichsgau Sudetenland.
 In May 1945, after the liberation of Czechoslovakia, Duchcov returned under Czechoslovak administration.
-The Sudeten German population was expelled in 1945 and replaced by Czech settlers.
+The German population was expelled in 1945 and replaced by Czech settlers.